Democrat Party Racism -Part 1

 • 2011: Republican Supreme Court Justice Anthony Kennedy, appointed by President Reagan, authored the ruling legalizing same-sex marriage.
 He was the swing vote.

-• 2013: Democrat Black Lives Matter is founded.
-The founders publically admit they are training in Marxism and use it as a foundation for their principles.
-Further, they have been invested in dozens of expensive homes they purchased, using the proceeds that were meant to support the BLM movement.
-Link for More
+• 2013: Democrat financed Black Lives Matter is founded.
+The founders publicly admit they are trained in Marxism and use it as a foundation for their principles.
+Further, they have been invested in dozens of expensive homes they purchased using the proceeds that were meant to support the BLM movement.
+Further, it is now known that the leftist clearing house USAID funded the BLM movement –

-• 2016: Republican Peter Thiel, who is openly gay, founder of Paypal, was invited to speak at the Republican National Convention.
+• 2016: Republican Peter Thiel, who is openly gay, the founder of PayPal, was invited to speak at the Republican National Convention.

 Above, openly gay Peter Thiel, founder of PayPal speaks at the 2016 Republican Convention about why he is a Republican.